paulcorral93/osticket-prereqs/README.md

 </p>
 <p>
 1. Log in to Azure and create a virtual machine running Windows 11.
-If you need a guide on how to create a Virtual Machine, I created a guide for that as well you can find it here: (https://github.com/paulcorral93/How-to-create-a-Virtual-Machine)
+If you need a guide on how to create a Virtual Machine, I created a guide for that as well; you can find it here: (https://github.com/paulcorral93/How-to-create-a-Virtual-Machine)
 </p>
 <br />